layetri/layetri/README.md

 ### Hi there, I'm Daniël aka [layetri][website] 👋
 - 🎓 Audio Design student at HKU University of the Arts, Utrecht
 - 🎤 Vocaloid producer and lead of teamLayetri
-- 💻 Owner & Full-Stack Web Developer at MainstreamCT
+- 💻 Owner & Developer at MainstreamCT
 - 💡 Project Lead and Developer for the Pettenvolk project

 ### Connect with me: